Guide, Updated 18 May 2026

 The city comparison is the headline; the within-city catchment is where the decision actually sits.
 Pair the two with wait time data and the booking choice becomes a 5-minute decision.

-The cost differential, summed across attempts
+The cost differential summed across attempts

 The trend: are city gaps narrowing or widening?

-, Vikas, passrates.uk
+, Vikas Dulgunde, passrates.uk

 How this connects with the wider city picture

 For the broader UK cities overview, see the driving test passing rates UK cities guide.
 For the head-to-head Manchester versus Liverpool comparison, see the manchester vs liverpool driving test guide.
 For the London-specific picture, see the easiest test centre London guide and the driving test pass rate London vs UK guide.
-For the Edinburgh leader picture, see the easiest test centre Edinburgh guide.
+For the Edinburgh picture, see the easiest test centre Edinburgh guide.
 For the live pass rate finder by postcode, see /tools/pass-rate-finder.
 For the volume-by-region breakdown, see the driving test volume by region guide.

 Sources and further reading